2018-2019 Academic Year

 Santa Clara University

-Santa Clara University is a comprehensive Jesuit, Catholic university located in the heart of Silicon Valley with approximately 9,000 students.
-Founded in 1851 by the Society of Jesus, California’s oldest operating higher education institution offers a rigorous undergraduate curriculum in arts and sciences, business, and engineering, plus nationally recognized graduate and professional programs in business, education, engineering, counseling psychology, law, and pastoral ministries.
-The University boasts a diverse community of scholars characterized by small classes and a values-oriented curriculum.
+Located in the heart of California’s Silicon Valley, Santa Clara University is a comprehensive Jesuit, Catholic university with more than 8,800 students.
+Founded in 1851 by the Society of Jesus, California’s oldest operating higher education institution offers a rigorous undergraduate curriculum in arts and sciences, business, and engineering, plus nationally recognized graduate and professional programs in business, law, engineering, education, counseling psychology, pastoral ministries, and theology.
+The University boasts a diverse community of scholars offering a values-oriented curriculum characterized by small class sizes and a dedication to educating students for competence, conscience, and compassion.
 The traditions of Jesuit education—educating the whole person for a life of service—run deep in all of its curricular and co-curricular programs.

 As an academic community, we expand the boundaries of knowledge and insight through teaching, research, artistic expression, and other forms of scholarship.
-Primarily through discovering, communicating, and applying knowledge, we exercise our institutional responsibility as a voice of reason and conscience in society.
+It is primarily through discovering, communicating, and applying knowledge that we exercise our institutional responsibility as a voice of reason and conscience in society.